opennetworkinglab/aether-docs/onramp/blueprints.rst

    $ docker exec -it gnbsim-2 cat summary.log

-SD-RAN
+SD-RAN (RIC)
 ~~~~~~~~~~~~~~~~~~~~~~

-This blueprint runs SD-Core and SD-RAN in tandem, with RANSIM
+This blueprint runs SD-Core and SD-RAN's near real-time RIC in tandem,
-emulating various RAN elements.
-(The OnRamp roadmap includes plans to
+with RANSIM emulating various RAN elements.
+(The OnRamp roadmap
-couple SD-RAN with other virtual and physical RAN elements, but RANSIM
+includes plans to couple SD-RAN with other virtual and physical RAN
-is currently the only option.)
+elements, but RANSIM is currently the only option.)

 The SD-RAN blueprint includes the following: